auth0/docs/articles/api-auth/tutorials/represent-multiple-apis.md

 1. [Enable a Connection for your Application](#enable-a-connection-for-your-application): Configure a source of users for your new application.
 2. [Create a test user](#create-a-test-user): Associate a test user with your new connection.
-3. [Register a proxy API in Auth0](#register-a-proxy-api-in-auth0): Register a proxy API to represent your multiple APIs.
+3. [Register a logical API in Auth0](#register-a-logical-api-in-auth0): Register a single logical API to represent your multiple APIs.
-4. [Configure permissions for the proxy API](#configure-permissions-for-the-proxy-API): Create the permission levels that will allow the proxy API to represent your multiple APIs.
+4. [Configure scopes for the logical API](#configure-scopes-for-the-logical-API): Create the scopes that will allow the logical API to represent your multiple APIs.
-5. [Grant access to the proxy API](#grant-access-to-the-proxy-api): Configure the login link in your sample application, initiate the authorization flow, and extract the Access Token to be used to call your multiple APIs.
+5. [Grant access to the logical API](#grant-access-to-the-logical-api): Configure the login link in your sample application, initiate the authorization flow, and extract the Access Token to be used to call your multiple APIs.
 Optional: [Implement Single Log Out (SLO) or Single Sign On (SSO)](#implement-single-log-out-slo-or-single-sign-on-sso)

 ## Enable a connection for your Application